photoprism/photoprism-docs/docs/getting-started/demo.md

-# Testing PhotoPrism with our demo image
+# Testing PhotoPrism With Our Demo Image

 For a quick test, you can start a demo that comes with pre-indexed photos: